stlab/libraries/libraries/future/when_any.md

       - name: range
         description: This describes the range of futures.
 If an empty range is provided then a stlab::future_exception with code stlab::future_errc::broken_promise is thrown.
   - kind: result
-    description: Creates a future that reduces a number of input futures to the first that successds
+    description: a future that reduces a number of input futures to the first that successds and passes it to the associated function object
   - kind: example
     code: Fill in a code example
 ---